 This fourth edition of the well-established practitioner text sets out what constitutes an electronic signature; the form an electronic signature can take; and discusses the issues relating to evidence – illustrated by analysis of relevant case law and legislation from a wide range of common law and civil law jurisdictions.

 Stephen Mason is a leading authority on electronic signatures and electronic evidence, having advised global corporations and governments on these topics.
 He is also the founder and editor of the international open source journal the Digital Evidence and Electronic Signature Law Review.
-Stephen is an Associate Research Fellow at the IALS.
+Stephen is an Associate Research Fellow at the IALS and Visiting Lecturer at the School of Law, University of Tartu, Estonia.

 Publishing Open Access with the IALS